Your MBE Nomination. No Stone Unturned.

-You have a colleague or loved one who you think deserves an honour from the Queen but don’t know how to go about it?
+You have a colleague or loved one who you think deserves an honour from the Queen and a trip to Buckingham Palace but don’t know how to go about it?

 That’s why Bayleaf Honours exists.

 We are 100% focused on Queen’s Honours and we don’t work on business or export awards.
-Our services are fully dedicated for THIS.
+Our services are fully dedicated to THIS.

 From the UK Government Website:

-Honours recognise and celebrate outstanding achievements.
-There are always fewer recipients than people who deserve them and because they are rare, they should be reserved for people:
+Of course, there are always fewer Honours than people who deserve them.
+Because they are rare, they should be reserved for people:

-What is an MBE and when is it awarded?
-And what does MBE stand for?
+What goes into an MBE award?
+And what does it stand for?

-The MBE is awarded to individuals who have provided long-term, significant community service, or who have been responsible for significant community impact.
+The MBE is awarded to individuals who have provided long-term, significant service to the community, or who have been responsible for significant community impact.
 Recipients will be those who stand out as a positive example to others.

-We understand how to create an honest and effective case which uses the factors which are important to the selection committee members and the Government.
+We understand how to create an honest and effective case which uses the factors which are important to the selection committee members, civil servants and the Government.
 Because of that, we give you an honest assessment of the chances of success based on the facts and then if you want to proceed, we will write the nomination with you.